Blogpost · March 19, 2026

 Strengths

-• No special API features required.
+• No special configuration required.

-• Simple to implement.
+• Simple to implement and understand.

 Weaknesses